Basukinath railway station

-Basukinath railway station (station code BSKH) is at Basukinath city in Dumka district in the Indian state of Jharkhand on the Jasidih–Rampurhat section.
+Basukinath railway station (station code: BSKH) is a railway station at Basukinath city in Dumka district in the Indian state of Jharkhand on the Jasidih–Rampurhat section.
 It is in the Asansol Division of the Eastern Railway zone of the Indian Railways.
 It has an average elevation of 207 m.

 The railway line has single broad gauge track from Jasidih junction in Deoghar district in Santhal Pargana division of Jharkhand to Rampurhat in Birbhum district of West Bengal.
 This railway track to Dumka is a boon for Santhal Pargana Division.

 History

 Basukinath railway station became operation in 2011.
 The 72 km segment from Jasidih to Dumka became operational on 12 July 2011.
 This railway line was sanctioned in 1997–98 Railway Budget but the land acquisition work started after 2002 and major construction started after 2007.
 First intercity express between Dumka and Ranchi started on 24 September 2012 stops at Basukinath.
 It run five days a week except Thursday and Sunday.